YoinkBird/cyclesafe/report/outline.md

 -->

 ## Modeling
+* choose technique, list assumptions
+* create test train-test-eval plan
+* create model (set parameters, build model, report about process involved)
+* assess model - interpret according to domain knowledge and test/train. revise parameters and start over as needed.
 @STUB: describe the 'model.py' in its current implementation
 quicknote: use python data mining libraries to generate the model start with simple DecisionTree, move to more efficient models later

 ## Evaluation
 ABOUT: Prediction, cv, etc
+* evaluate results
+  * assess results in terms of project/business success criteria
+  * list approved models, i.e. which models to be used for the project
+* review process: summarise process until this point, determine what needs to be repeated or still be done
+* determine next steps: decide whether to proceed to next stage or loop back to a previous stage based on the current results.
+  * list out possible actions, reasons, pro/con ; then describe decision
 @STUB: describe the x-val functions in model.py

 ## Deployment
 ABOUT: the application of the 'analytics solution' aka Application
+* deployment plan - how will this be used for the business?
+* monitoring + maintenance plan - how will model be updated and supervised?
+* final report
+* review project - "experience documentation" to summarise the knowledge gained during this project
 @STUB: currently this is the mapgen.py
 @STUB: introduce the final concept, but leave details to the defined work-packages to define how the overall solution will work together.
 ### Technology